After crippling bailout, Cyprus eyes energy development

 Government officials have previously said they hoped natural gas production could start by 2018.

 Cyprus's attempts to tap offshore wealth have been met with objections from Turkey, which invaded the island's north after a brief Greek inspired coup in 1974.
-Ankara says natural wealth on the island also belongs to Turkish Cypriots, who run an unrecognised breakaway state in northern Cyprus.
+Ankara says natural wealth on the island also belongs to Turkish Cypriots, who run an unrecognized breakaway state in northern Cyprus. ($1 = 0.7644 euros)